 - Senators shall be members of the faculty who are employed for no less than one academic year on a full-time basis have a primary teaching role at the college, and have a teaching load of at least 8 hours per semester.
-Librarians holding faculty ranking are also eligible to be Senators.
 Division heads may not be elected as senators; however, they are represented in their capacities as teachers by the division senators.

 - Faculty members are eligible after one year's employment (which may be waived for the formation of a new division).

-- Any faculty member may decline serving on the Faculty Senate.
+- Any faculty member or librarian may decline serving on the Faculty Senate.

 - If an elected senator cannot serve, the alternate will become the senator and another alternate will be chosen by the division.